etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/dependency-manager.md

 ### Add Dependency

-This button is used to add all the dependecies part of a specific version of the selected module.
-The popup window shows all the dependencies to be installed.
+This button allows you to add the dependencies associated with a specific version of the selected module.
+When clicked, a pop-up window will display all the dependencies and modules that will be installed.

+- **If a package bundle is selected**: you will have the option to add all the modules within the bundle or select only the ones you need.
+Below, a new read-only grid will appear, showing the dependencies of the selected modules.
+This grid is for informational purposes, allowing you to see which dependencies will be added.

+- **If a non-bundle package is selected**: the grid will be read-only, displaying only the necessary dependencies for the module to work correctly.
+If no dependencies are displayed, it means that the module has no additional dependencies.
 !!!note
     A warning notification is shown to inform the user about versions compatibility before installing the dependencies shown.